DombiArmin94/Digital-Thinkers-CheckOut/README.md

 Repository implementation is just mocking a DB, data should not be stored like this.
 It was specified in the documentation, and I choose a different optional task.
 Had to ad locking, class copiing just to make it thread safe and consistent.
 Ideally DB would handle table locking and coping would not be necessary.

+EUR implemetation also has some improvement on the main app, like only accepting positive bills/coins on stock

 ## Build/Run

 - Build the solution in Visual Studio